sirhedgy/AntiSO/README.md

 - Multithreading and synchronization/locks are not supported.

-- Mutual recursion is not supported.
+- Mutual recursion support is only half-automatic and requires all the methods to be in the same class.
+Also generics support in a mutual recursion is very limited.

 # TODO List

 - Support methods with `out` parameters
-- Support at least some cases of mutual recursion
 - Write some proper tests
 - Support recursive calls inside at least simple arithmetic expressions
 - Support recursive calls in variable declaration inside `for` and `foreach` (what is a good example of `foreach`?)